JuliaCon/JuliaLangSurvey/SurveyForm.md

 - [ ] The debugger is too slow, and/or not fully-featured
 - [ ] Not stable enough
 - [ ] Package manager is confusing, difficult or doesn’t do what I expect it to
+- [ ] Writing performant code is difficult and requires specialized knowledge
 - [ ] Bugs
 - [ ] One-based indexing
+- [ ] No in-language or built-in support for mutable, fixed size arrays
 - [ ] Does not integrate well with other language(s)
 - [ ] I do not feel Julia is well suited to certain tasks
 - [ ] None, there are no technical aspects or features that I dislike about Julia DO NOT ROTATE
 - [ ] Don’t know    DO NOT ROTATE
+- [ ]

 6. Thinking only about the NON-TECHNICAL aspects or features of Julia, what are the NON-TECHNICAL aspects or features you like LEAST about Julia?
 Please select all that apply.
 ROTATE